ingenioso-sas/CybroAddons/hide_update_product_quantity/README.rst

-Hide Product Cost Price v13
+Hide Update Product Quantity v13
 ===========================

-The cost price of the product will be only visible for the users added in the group "view cost price".
+The ability to update product quantities directly from the product will only be available to users added to the "Update Product Quantity" group.
-If user is not there in the group, the cost price of the product will remain invisible for the user.
+If the user is not in the group, the product quantity cannot be updated this way.
-By default administrator will be added to this group
+By default, the administrator will be added to this group.

 Depends
 =======